ba5eem/CV/README.md

 ## SUMMARY

-Script Kiddie working with Augmented Reality and saving the world with embedded systems.
+Software dev working with Augmented Reality and saving the world with embedded systems.
 Now working at two of the coolest places!

 ⏰ 🚴 💻 👨‍🏫💻 🚴 🔁